Skip to content

 In this article, we will take a look at unlimited holidays for employees, and share the biggest pros and cons of joining the trend.
 Could this new idea really be introduced into every organisation?
 What is the best way to manage employee time off work?
 Can HR software help?

-As an employer, there are a few things you must always consider when managing employee time off and calculating holiday entitlement.
+As an employer, you must always consider a few things when managing employee time off and calculating holiday entitlement.

-According to the UK holiday entitlement law, full-time employees in the UK are entitled to a minimum of 28 days of holiday each year (known as statutory leave entitlement or annual leave).
-This includes agency workers, workers with irregular hours and workers on zero-hour contracts.
+According to UK holiday entitlement law, full-time employees are entitled to a minimum of 28 days of holiday each year (known as statutory leave entitlement or annual leave).
+This includes agency workers, workers with irregular hours, and workers on zero-hour contracts.
 Employers can choose to include UK bank holidays in this total.

-After these legal requirements are met, where you go from there is up to you.
+After these legal requirements are met, you can decide what to do next.
 You might decide, for example, to implement an unlimited holiday policy.
-If a company offers its employees unlimited holidays, it means they are trusting them to manage their own holidays and take as much time off as they feel they need.
+If a company offers its employees unlimited holidays, it means it trusts them to manage their own holidays and take as much time off as they feel they need.

 Provided employees meet all deadlines, they can choose when to take a day off and when to work.
 In other words, they are evaluated on their output, not their physical presence.

-The trend began in the US in the 1990s, and it is now being adopted by many British companies.
-By offering the incentive, the hope is that employees take ownership of their work and enjoy a better work-life balance.
+The trend began in the US in the 1990s and is now being adopted by many British companies.
+By offering the incentive, the hope is that employees will take ownership of their work and enjoy a better work-life balance.

-They were quickly followed by Github, which also were offering flexible hours and unlimited sick time.
-Github found that employees were happier and more engaged.
-They also noticed that profits quickly went up.
-The company has a rating of 4/5 on Glassdoor and scores very highly for compensation, benefits and work-life balance.
+They were quickly followed by Github, which also offered flexible hours and unlimited sick time.
+Github found that employees were happier and more engaged, and they noticed that profits quickly went up.
+The company has a rating of 4/5 on Glassdoor and scores very highly for compensation, benefits, and work-life balance.

-Evernote took it a step further and also decided to offer its employees a yearly stipend to pay for their holidays.
+Evernote took it further and offered its employees a yearly stipend for their holidays.
 They believe this helps to create an environment where all employees feel valued and empowered.

 Another famous example is Roku.
 The TV streaming giant encourages employees to take as much time off work as they feel appropriate.
 Their only request in return?
-Hit all deadlines and make sure it doesn’t affect their colleagues or production levels.
+Hit all deadlines and ensure it doesn’t affect their colleagues or production levels.

 The Benefits of Unlimited Holidays